ElliotY-ML/Pneumonia_Detection_ChestX/README.md

 for classifying chest X-Ray images for pneumonia.
 6. The model training will have a history to show loss metrics at each training epoch.
 The best model weights are also captured at each training epoch.
 7. Model predictions initially return as probabilities between 0 and 1.
 These probabilistic results were compared against ground truth labels.
-8. A threshold analysis was completed to select the boundary at which probalistic results are converted into binary results of either pneumonia presence or absence.
+8. A threshold analysis was completed to select the boundary at which probabilistic results are converted into binary results of either pneumonia presence or absence.

 The CheXNet algorithm achieved an F1 score of 0.435, while a panel of four independent Radiologists averaged an F1 score of 0.387 [2].
 This project's final F1 score is 0.36, which is similar in performance to the panel of Radiologist.